It’s a Company Transformation Issue, Not a Technology Issue

 Noise + Signal

-Traditional IT and Security Processes Ineffective
+Traditional IT and Security Processes Are Ineffective

 So how do you do that?

-There’s lots of different ways to think about dealing with this using remediation.
-In a development environment your remediation might be slightly different than your production environment.
+There are lots of different ways to think about dealing with this by using remediation.
+In a development environment, your remediation might be slightly different than your production environment.
 In your development environment, you want to do some latency testing.
 When working for a big bank, we were not allowed to have servers outside of the United States but you want to do some latency testing.
 So in the development environment, you can spin up an instance in Asia pack for the next two hours.
 Two hours later, the system is automatically going to come back and clean it up and make sure everything is ok.
-But when you move that same application to staging, you may not actually have that ability to do that.
+But when you move that same application to staging, you may not actually have the ability to do that.
 You might leverage faster remediation.
-A server comes on Asia pack, it’s killed instantly.
+A server comes upon an Asia pack, it’s killed instantly.
 You still want to allow them to have that ability to try new services and do more things.
 You don’t want to lock them down using preventative controls because you need them to go in there and try new things, you need them to innovate.
 If you block them at the top layer, they’re just going to go around you.
 They’ll go create an account and try it themselves.
 That’s the worst place you can be in.
 Being compromised is bad.
 Being compromised and not knowing it is way worse.
 Embrace this.
 Help them innovate.
 Help them learn.
-Go through that process with them and leverage remediation in real time to be able to provide flexibility about how they do that.
+Go through that process with them and leverage remediation in real-time to be able to provide flexibility about how they do that.
 Then when you get to production, this is where you may want to leverage some preventative controls.
 The cloud providers today provide different ways to do preventative controls and lock down certain services from being used.
 As you are taking your engineer through this journey, you want them, at each stage, to understand it’s a little bit more stringent, a little bit tighter, it’s a little bit harder to do what you’re going to do if it doesn’t fit inside the parameters of what we’ve approved.
 So that when they get to production, it just doesn’t work.
 They are not surprised when they get there because the whole way through the journey you’ve been teaching them.
-What’s more important about that is it’s not just about enforcing a policy and then running away.
-It’s about engaging them.
+What’s more important about that is, it’s not just about enforcing a policy and then running away, but it’s about engaging them.
 It’s about bringing them into the conversation and saying what is it you are trying to accomplish?
 What are you trying to do?
 Let me help you find a secure way of doing that.
 Help them innovate and help them along that journey.

 Think about it as this funnel of restriction.
 You’re providing guardrails that are much wider in that early stage to generate innovation but by the time you are at stage three, it’s least privileged.
-In many cases, it’s going to be machine only privileges that are enabled in production to be able to run those services.
+In many cases, it’s going to be machine-only privileges that are enabled in production to be able to run those services.

 Layers of Security Mindset for Self-Service Adoption